wipmoore/wipmoore.github.io/_posts/2021-08-11-Rust-language-notesw.markdown

 ### Moving

 - Assign a value from one variable to another move the __ownership__ of the value.
-- Passing a value toa function or return one from a function __moves__ the ownership.
+- Passing a value to a function or return one from a function __moves__ the ownership.

 - __N__ This is moving ownership not necessarily moving the values position in memory.
 - __N__ Move applies to values not the heap storage a value may own.
-- __N__ The _Rust_ compiler will wall the call stack and often stores values in the correct place without the need to move data position in memory.

 ```Rust
 let x = vec![10, 20, 30];